Irreducibility and ergodicity of SPDEs driven by pure jump noise: Introduction and motivation

 After getting (\ref{In eq 05}) and (\ref{In eq 04}), following a recursive procedure we are able to prove that there exist $\{q_i,i=1,2,...,n\}\subseteq H$, $\{\rho_i,i=1,2,...,n\}\subseteq (0,\infty)$ and $T_0<T_1<T_2<...<T_n<T$ such that

 Carefully choosing $B(q_n,\rho_n)\subset B(y,\epsilon_0)$, the above inequality implies that

 Therefore, (\ref{In eq 03}) holds, completing the proof.

-The approach to prove the irreducibility we are proposing here is completely different with the existing approaches.
-Our approach gets rid of solving the (approximate) controllability for the associated PDEs, proving the support of L\'evy processes/stochastic convolutions on path spaces, and relying on Girsanov's transformation of L\'evy processes.
-An important novelty of this article is that, for the first time, we find a nondegenerate condition on the intensity measure of the driving L\'evy noises to prove the irreducibility.
+An important novelty of this article is that, we find a nondegenerate condition on the intensity measure of the driving L\'evy noises to prove the irreducibility.
 A further novelty is that the main assumptions, Assumptions \ref{ass2} and \ref{ass3}, are imposed separately on the process $\mathbb{X}$ and the intensity measure of the driving L\'evy noises.
 These two assumptions are basically independent of each other.
 Both of them are held for most of the applications.
-Therefore, the approach we are proposing here is quite robust, and covers much more general types of nonlinear stochastic PDEs, including SPDEs/SDEs with singular coefficients, than that of the existing approaches.
+Therefore, the approach we are proposing here is quite robust, and covers SPDEs/SDEs with quite singular coefficients.

 The paper is organized as follows.
 In Section 2, we will give the main framework and main results: Theorems \ref{thmmulti} and \ref{thmmulti-additive case}.
 Section 3 is devoted to the proof of the main results.
 In Section 4, we provide applications to SDEs and SPDEs including many interesting physical models.
 Since Assumptions \ref{ass2} and \ref{ass3} are basically independent of each other, Section 4 is divided into three parts: Subsection 4.1 presents examples of the additive driving noises satisfying Assumption \ref{assv} (the corresponding Assumption \ref{ass3} in the setting of the additive noise).
 Subsection 4.2 gives examples of the multiplicative driving noises satisfying Assumption \ref{ass3}.
-Subsections 4.3-4.6 are to provide examples of physical models satisfying Assumption \ref{ass2}.
-The irreducibility of many interesting physical models driven by pure jump L\'evy noise is established in Subsections 4.3-4.6.
+Subsections 4.3-4.5 are to provide examples of physical models satisfying Assumption \ref{ass2}.
+The irreducibility of many interesting physical models driven by pure jump L\'evy noise is established in Subsections 4.3-4.5.
+In Section 5, we provide interesting examples for which ergodicity can be established.